Current stats

 Just picture it.
 Children not following the rules, children being distraction to others?
 Other children wanting to ‘do the same because its not fair’, or children not complying?
 Carpet time rules not being adhered too, the teacher not in control of the class?
 Poor classroom management?

 Or do you see children who are in a safe learning space, where their needs are met with effective adaptions and accommodations.
 Where they are learning and joining in, where they can be their true authentic self.
 Where they are not being forced to comply with rules that just don’t make any sense and through the forcing of compliance to these rules, they mask.
-And do you see a knowledgeable, neuroaffirming teacher who understands children’s differing neurodivergent profile and has the skills set to meet and cater for differing learning support needs.
+And do you see a knowledgeable, neurodiversity affirming teacher who understands children’s differing neurodivergent profile and has the skills set to meet and cater for differing learning support needs.

 The rest of the class are aware of the needs of each of their friends.
 The narrative in the classroom from day one from their teacher has been about difference and acceptance, equality and equity.
 The children know that its ok for Emily to be bouncing on her ball and this helps her to join in with them, they know that they are required to sit on the carpet because they can and are able, but that Connor needs the deep pressure from pushing against the cupboard to help him concentrate.